Trimmed strong laws and distributional limits for exponentially mixing systems: Lightly trimmed distributional limits

 \section{Lightly trimmed distributional limits}

-This section will be devoted to proving Theorem \ref{lighttrimthm}.
-As alluded to in the previous sections, this will again be easier for $\hat{S}_N^K$, where we simply remove the $K$ closest points to $x^*$.
-However, unlike our proof for the SLLN, the argument in Lemma \ref{strongsklem} is not quite enough to conclude a limit theorem for $S_N^K$, rather a quantitative estimate is needed.
+In this section, we assume that the system $(M, \mathcal{B}(M), \mu, T)$ is exponentially mixing of all orders, and that $\Ord_{x^*}(f) = \beta >\frac{d}{2}$.
+We will show a lightly trimmed distributional law, which establishes Theorem \ref{lighttrimthm}.
+As noted in the previous sections, this is again simpler for $\hat{S}_N^K$, where we simply remove the $K$ closest points to $x^*$.
+However, unlike our proof for the SLLN, the argument in Lemma \ref{strongsklem} is not quite enough to yield a limit theorem for $S_N^K$, and a quantitative estimate is required.
 Recall that by definition $\hat{S}_N^K(f)\geq S_N^K(f)$.

-\begin{lemma} For any fixed integer $K\geq 1$,
+\begin{lemma} For any fixed integer $K\geq 0$,